konpyu/dictcli/tasks.md

 - [ ] Settings persist between sessions
 - [ ] History tracking works accurately
 - [ ] API errors are handled gracefully

+## Important!

+- After completing each STEP, ensure that `make all` passes successfully.
+Passing is the condition for completion.